Chatham Savannah Authority for the Homeless (CSAH) Mission: To lead the effort to build and sustain community practices to eliminate homelessness.

 2/14/17 - Patricia Soles, age 76

-CONTINUUM OF CARE - Non Profit Service Provider QESST Accreditation 2017
+CONTINUUM OF CARE - Nonprofit Service Provider QESST Accreditation Achievement (2018-2020):

 HUD Awards Announced for Chatham County Continuum of Care (CoC)

-Greenbriar Children's Center Supportive Housing - $363,216 (Renewal, same as prior year)
+Greenbriar Children's Center Supportive Housing - $56,144 (Renewal, significant decrease)

 EOA Tom D. Austin House - $224,700 (Renewal, same as prior year)

 CSAH Unified Case Management - $410,592 (Renewal, same as prior year).
-Includes six outplaced case managers at CoC nonprofits, Homeless Management Information Systems Lead (HMIS), submission and coordination of annual master HUD proposal, service provider professional development and oversight and CoC board work.
+Includes six out placed case managers at CoC nonprofits, Homeless Management Information Systems Lead (HMIS), writing and coordination of annual master HUD proposal, service provider professional development and oversight and CoC board work.

-CSAH CoC Planning - $105,227 (Increase over last year/periodically available funds for time limited projects).
+CSAH CoC Planning - $98,536 (Slight decrease over last year/periodically available funds for time limited projects).
 Funds slated for engagement of City and County elected officials, their staff and other community stakeholders.
 Planning Fund also supports Nonprofit CoC System Re-Design work to increase agency efficiency, work toward better program outcomes and increase the financial health of agencies.
 Can be used for deep collaboration and merger among nonprofit agencies.